top of page

 They discovered that short-term deliberate cold exposure will elevate systolic blood pressure by 20 mm Hg or more.
 The Finnish researchers concluded, "Short-term cold exposure increases central aortic blood pressure and cardiac workload, and myocardial oxygen demand slightly increases in relation to blood supply in untreated hypertensive middle-aged men.
 Because of the higher baseline blood pressure among hypertensive subjects, the cold-induced rise in central aortic blood pressure may increase the risk of adverse cardiovascular health effects."

 Moreover, other studies have found similar results, even at more mild temperatures (e.g., +10°C, Korhonen 2006).
 As I explained in 'Are you getting enough vasoconstriction?', cold exposure causes contraction of the smooth muscle tissues that control blood flow to the extremities, thereby conserving body heat for the internal organs.
 The reduced blood flow to the limbs results in increased pressure in the torso.
-So it makes sense that short-term cold exposure results in short-term increases in blood pressure, and the risk to those with hypertension suggests that they consult with a medical professional who knows them well prior to undertaking a practice of ice baths.
+It makes sense that short-term cold exposure results in short-term increases in blood pressure, and the risk to those with hypertension suggests that they consult with a medical professional who knows them well prior to undertaking a practice of ice baths.

 However, what can be bad for the body in the short term can be good for the body in the long term.
 For example, cold plunge therapy stimulates mitobiogenesis -- i.e., the formation of new mitochondria.
 As I wrote in Ice Baths for Better Sex, it is the mitochondria in the endothelial cells that lines the blood vessels that produce the ATP necessary to produce nitric oxide (NO) and dilate blood vessels.
 Improved mitochondrial function can lead to better blood flow and ultimately reduced blood pressure.
 According to Deborah Taylor at Outlive Labs in Florida, in one client the positive effect of cold plunge was so profound that they were able to discontinue their blood pressure medication altogether.